-- Ice Scraper and Snow Brush – a good ice scraper and snow brush can make a huge difference if you are using them everyday.
+- Ice Scraper/Snow Brush: Ice Scraper and Snow Brush – a good ice scraper and snow brush can make a huge difference if you are using them every day.

-- Hand Warmers – These things can make a miserably cold situation a lot more tolerable.
+- Hand Warmers: Hand Warmers – These things can make a miserably cold situation a lot more tolerable.